bitst0rm-pub/Formatter/README.md

 **The complete list of compatible plugins:** _Need more? see:_ [Configuration](#configuration) and [Development](#development) to add your own.

   - This table does not contain the complete languages that each plugin does support.
 For example, `prettydiff` supports 45 languages, that would blow up the frame of this list here.
-  - Languages such as `Svelte` are not listed here, but can be used through the [prettier plugin](https://github.com/sveltejs/prettier-plugin-svelte). [deno](https://github.com/denoland/deno) and [dprint](https://github.com/dprint/dprint) should have the similar concept.
+  - Languages such as `Svelte` or `Prisma` are not listed here, but can be used through the [prettier plugin](https://github.com/sveltejs/prettier-plugin-svelte). [deno](https://github.com/denoland/deno) and [dprint](https://github.com/dprint/dprint) should have the similar concept.
   - `build-in` = do not need to install by end-users.
   - `None` = mostly standalone binary